 Tastecard has capitalised on the launch of the Eat Out to Help Out scheme, running adverts that compare its own discounts with the Treasury’s.

-It’s available seven days a week for eating in and takeaway, offering 50% off or 2 for 1 dining at participating restaurants, without an upper discount limit.
+It’s available seven days a week for eating in and takeaway, offering 50% off or two-for-one dining at participating restaurants, without an upper discount limit.

 It only loses out to Eat Out to Help Out on price.
 Rather than being free, it’s £4.99 a month or £34.99 a year.

-However, it does come with a 30-day free trial, so you could create an account and cancel it soon after to get free discounts throughout August.
+However, it does come with a 30-day free trial, so you could create an account and cancel it soon after to get free discounts throughout your first month.

-Also priced at £34.99 a year (with no monthly option), Gourmet Society offers up to 50% off at participating restaurants, seven days a week.
+Also priced at £34.99 a year (but with no monthly option), Gourmet Society offers up to 50% off at participating restaurants, seven days a week.
 Cinema discounts are also included.